supercrafter100/Skript-projects/TNTWars/README.md

 Once you did this you successfully set up the regions for your map.
 And it should all be finished!

 > **:warning: WARNING**: You need at least 2 maps in the mapmanager for the system to work correctly.
 Not doing this will probably break the system!
+> **:warning: IMPORTANT**: To make dispensers filled automatically, you will need to set the variable `{tntwars::random::dispenserNBT}` to the nbt of a filled dispenser

 Congratulations!
 You should now have a working TNTWars system on your playerserver.